They deserve to be seen around more, says David Tomlinson

-I will give the last word to a friend who has an ongoing love a air with golden retrievers: “It’s difficult to explain why I like them so much, but whether seeing a working golden chasing down a runner or even something as simple as one just walking to heel, there is an elegance and style that you just don’t get with other breeds.”
-I couldn’t have put it better myself.
+A friend says about the breed: “It’s difficult to explain why I like them so much, but whether seeing a working golden chasing down a runner or even something as simple as one just walking to heel, there is an elegance and style that you just don’t get with other breeds.”

 A great golden retriever enthusiast and story teller

 Training a golden retriever isn’t really any different from training a Labrador, but if you want a book where the emphasis is on training goldens, turn to Training the Working Retriever by Anthea Lawrence.
-It is full of common sense and Anthea’s training methods are based on kindness and co-operation, with the emphasis on producing dogs with good manners, able to cope with anything they encounter both on and off the shooting field.
+It is full of common sense with training methods methods based on kindness and co-operation.
+The emphasis is on producing dogs with good manners, able to cope with anything they encounter.

 - Serious golden retriever people hate the term ‘goldies’ for their breed